jensv/2018-08-27-llnl_pandas/_episodes/02-starting-with-data.md

 [matplotlib](http://matplotlib.org/) and integrates nicely with other libraries that use [NumPy](http://www.numpy.org/) (which is another Python library) arrays.

-Python doesn't load all of the libraries available to it by default.
-We have to add an `import` statement to our code in order to use library functions.
-To import a library, we use the syntax `import libraryName`.
-If we want to give the library a nickname to shorten the command, we can add `as nickNameHere`.
-An example of importing the pandas library using the common nickname `pd` is below.

 ~~~
 import pandas as pd
 ~~~
 {: .language-python}

-Each time we call a function that's in a library, we use the syntax `LibraryName.FunctionName`.
-Adding the library name with a `.` before the function name tells Python where to find the function.
-In the example above, we have imported Pandas as `pd`.
-This means we don't have to type out `pandas` each time we call a Pandas function.

 # Reading CSV Data Using Pandas